Manuel-89/bulbapp/README.md

 # bulbapp
-This is bulbapp built with Html, Css &amp; Vuejs
+This is a bulbapp built with Html, Css &amp; Vuejs